 How Strong Is Hot Buttered Rum?

 Hot buttered rum is a gently spiked drink.
-Its alcohol content is ultimately going to be determined by how much water you pour.
+Its alcohol content will be determined by how much water you pour.
 If you're precise in measuring 5 ounces of hot water and pour an 80-proof rum, the drink weighs in around 10 percent ABV (20 proof).
 No matter what, it's always going to be in the same range as wines.

 - Make a Batch of Batter: Mix together 3 cups brown sugar, 1/2 cup unsalted butter, 3 tablespoons honey, 1 tablespoon rum extract (or 1/2 tablespoon dark rum), 1 tablespoon vanilla extract, 1 teaspoon ground nutmeg, 1 teaspoon ground allspice, 1 teaspoon ground cinnamon using an electric mixer until everything is blended together.
 Yield: Batter for about 25 servings.

 - To make a drink, pour a shot (1 1/2 ounces) of rum into a mug, add a heaping spoonful of the batter, then top it with hot water.